-- 2.1 ADARTMENT Unit means one of several single family housing units within one building and not specifically classified as a multi-unit dwelling, e.g., individual dwelling units in garden, medium and high-rise type residential buildings. - 2.2 Base SDC Fee is the WSSC approved dollar charge for a plumbing fixture having a Drainage Fixture Unit Value and/or a Water Supply Fixture Unit Value of one for non-residential properties or residential units with more than five toilets.
-The Base SDC Fee for residential units with five or fewer toilets is the WSSC approved dollar charge based upon the unit's number of toilets - 2.3 Drainage Fixture Unit Value is a measure of the probable discharge into the drainage system by a particular plumbing fixture in terms of volume rate of discharge and duration of a single drainage operation and the time pariod between successive operations. - 2.4 Dwelling Unit means a single family housing unit used as a residence, including trailers and mobile homes. - 2.5 Hookun means the joining of a property's on-site water and/or sewer line(s) to the Commission's service connection or the installation of plumbing fixtures in a building served by the Commission's water and/or sewer facilities. - 2.6 Multi-Dnit Dwelling means a building that will accommodate several housing units on a lateral basis; namely, semi-attached houses, row bouses or townhouses used as residences.
+- (a) "Apartment unit" means one of several single-family housing units within one building and not specifically classified as a multi-unit dwelling; e.g., individual dwelling units in garden, medium and high-rise type residential buildings. - (b) "Base SDC fee" means the WSSC approved dollar charge for a plumbing fixture having a drainage fixture unit value and/or a water supply fixture unit value of one for nonresidential properties or residential units with more than five toilets.
+The base SDC fee for residential units with five or fewer toilets is the WSSC approved dollar charge based upon the unit's number of toilets. - (c) "Drainage fixture unit value" means a measure of the probable discharge into the drainage system by a particular plumbing fixture in terms of volume rate of discharge and duration of a single drainage operation and the time period between successive operations. - (d) "Dwelling unit" means a single-family housing unit used as a residence, including trailers and mobile homes. - (e) "Hookup" means the joining of a property's on-site water and/or sewer line(s) to the Commission's service connection or the installation of plumbing fixtures in a building served by the Commission's water and/or sewer facilities.